Supporting the cost of your child(ren)’s education

 To set up an automatic payment, please copy the school’s bank account number:

 12-3148-0131641-00 into your internet banking and use your child’s name as the reference.

 Please set up a separate payment for each child.

-As the costs of camps are not known until closer to the time, budgeting for $150 per camp is a good guide.
-More detailed cost information will be sent out closer to the time.
+Budgeting for $150 per camp is a good guide.
+More detailed cost information will be sent out closer to the time of the camp.